 Your Family Law Options

-We represent clients in both Court litigation and Alternative Dispute Resolution (ADR) processes.
+Lloyd & Kemper Family Lawyers represent clients in both Court litigation and Alternative Dispute Resolution (ADR) processes.
 Although we appear regularly at the Family Courts in Oshawa, Peterborough, Cobourg and Lindsay, where possible, we encourage clients to resolve their family law matters outside of court.

 Understanding your process options is crucial in family law.
-The choice of process often impacts how long your matter may take to settle and how much it will cost.
+The choice of the process often impacts how long your matter may take to settle and how much it will cost.
 We discuss process options with all clients at their Initial Consultations.

 Collaborative Family Law